 As a professional, you know that your worth is not simply based on the number of hours you work or the amount of effort you put in.
 Your value is also based on your skills, experience, and results.

-However, if you feel like you’re not being paid what you’re worth, it may be time to start looking for a new job.
-This is especially true if you compare your salary to others in your field and find that you’re being paid significantly less.
+However, if you’re not paid what you’re worth, it may be time to start looking for a new job.
+This is especially true if you compare your salary to others in your field and find that it is significantly less.

 Having job security means you can count on a regular income to help pay bills and cover other expenses.
 In addition, job security can provide peace of mind.
 Knowing that you have a steady job can help to reduce stress and anxiety.